 To view your progress in using up your annual travel credit, you can log in to your account and navigate to your Ultimate Rewards® dashboard.
 You'll find a progress indicator showing how much of the credit you've used, as well as the deadline for using up the remaining credit:

 Travel credit cards with similar travel credits

 The Chase Sapphire Reserve® isn’t the only travel credit card that offers travel credits.
 Each of the cards below offers a travel credit, along with unique parameters on what the travel credit applies to.
-In the case of all the American Express cards listed, the credit only applies to airline fees.
+In the case of all the American Express cards listed, the credit only applies to airline fees (and only applies to one airline that you have to designate at the beginning of each year).
 Before applying for these cards, be sure to investigate the restrictions on their travel credits.

 Travel credit amount

 |Chase Sapphire Reserve®||Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.||$300||$550|

 |Hilton Honors American Express Aspire Card||Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on the Card within your first 3 months of Card Membership.||$300||$450|

 |Citi Prestige® Credit Card||Earn 50,000 bonus points after spending $4,000 within three months of account opening.||$250||$495|

 |The Platinum Card® from American Express||75,000 Membership Rewards® Points after you use your new Card to make $5,000 in purchases in your first 6 months.||$200||$550|

 |The Business Platinum Card® from American Express||Earn 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.||$200||$595|